swift-server-community/mqtt-nio/SECURITY.md

 ## Reporting a Vulnerability

-If you believe you have found a security vulnerability in Hummingbird or any of its related repositories please do not post this in a public forum, do not create a GitHub Issue.
+If you believe you have found a security vulnerability in MQTTNIO please do not post this in a public forum, do not create a GitHub Issue.
 Instead you should submit a security advisory via [GitHub](https://github.com/swift-server-community/mqtt-nio/security/advisories/new) with details of the issue.

 #### What happens next?